HISTORY OF PETER PAN

 The Disneyland “dark rides” were designed by many of the same animators who had worked on the original feature films.
 This pedigree brought with it new levels of artistry never before seen in an amusement park, according to the Walt Disney Imagineering Collection.
 Peter Pan’s Flight remains, as from it opening in July 1955, one of the most popular rides at Disneyland.
 It is my favorite, perhaps the boy with the pointed ears reminds me of a certain Vulcan.
 But Peter can fly, and he can teach other children to fly, my favorite fantasy and dream.
 And isn’t Disneyland the place “where dreams come true”?
 The movie starts in the Bloomsbury neighborhood of London, near Kensington Gardens — where today along the Serpentine you can find a statue of Peter Pan — and then the children fly to the clock face of Big Ben.
 As they begin their adventure to Neverland the clock reads 8 pm, when they return it reads 11 pm, the typical length of a London play.
 Then they fly over the Thames, the Tower of London, the Tower Bridge, and the river stretching out east to the sea.

 The story went on to become a popular musical play (1954) and television show (1960) starring Mary Martin, as well as live action movies including a cathartic Steve Spielberg movie called Hook with Robin Williams.
 In the ’70s I saw the rock opera version of Peter Pan in San Francisco.
 The Disney film was re-released theatrically in 1958, 1969, 1976, 1982, and 1989.
 It was released on VHS tape in 1990.
-Today, in honor of the 61st anniversary, it will be released as Blu-ray DVD Diamond Edition.
+In honor of the 61st anniversary, it was released as Blu-ray DVD Diamond Edition.
 It spawned a sequel “Return to Never Land” and a series of Tinker Bell “Disney Fairy” videos.
 J.R.R.
 Tolkien‘s biographer Humphrey Carter even thinks the 1910 performance of the play in Birmingham “may have a little to do with” Tolkien’s impressions of the Elves of Middle Earth.

 Trivia: at the very beginning of every Walt Disney Pictures film, in the clouds you can see the two stars, including the one on the right, in the sky.